 Other benefits include the fact that the remaining investment capital in a living annuity can still be bequeathed to beneficiaries and the medical underwriting available on some guaranteed life annuities could now result in a higher monthly annuity income payment from the insurer.

-Sygnia and Allan Gray were some of the first organisations to launch a hybrid product, which combines the benefits of both a living and a life annuity: guaranteed income for life and capital to invest and access for emergencies.
-With this ForLife Living Annuity product, the specialist retirement income company – Just Retirement Life – handles the compulsory annuity and Sygnia and/or Allan Gray handles the living annuity portion.
+Sygnia was one of the first organisations to launch a hybrid product, which combines the benefits of both a living and a life annuity: guaranteed income for life and capital to invest and access for emergencies.
+With this ForLife Living Annuity product, the specialist retirement income company – Just Retirement Life – handles the compulsory annuity and Sygnia handles the living annuity portion.

 The lifetime income fund, as a specific unitised asset class, pays an income while the investor is alive.
 This essentially enables advisers to holistically review an investor’s circumstances and within one product trade-off and balance the two competing goals in retirement.
 It’s only the percentage allocation between the traditional asset classes and the lifetime income fund that will differ.